olivercarlson/simple-date-conversion/README.md

 This code snippet demonstrates the following key principles:

 1. Easy to use:

             A simple and reliable I/O model - input the dates from the bills and know exactly what the output is.

 2. Easy to reason about:

             Pure functions.
 No state mutations, no side effects.
 Debugging logic based off of this is far easier because you can build the logic in smaller, bite-sized chunks.
 2. Testable:

             No stubs or mocking.
-Requirements for the current code documented with tests.
+Requirements for the current code are documented with tests.

 # Considerations: